David Bote

-David C. Bote (/ˈboʊtiː/ BOH-tee, born April 7, 1993) is an American professional baseball infielder in the Chicago Cubs organization.
-He made his MLB debut in 2018.
+David C. Bote (/ˈboʊtiː/ BOH-tee, born April 7, 1993) is an American professional baseball infielder in the Los Angeles Dodgers organization.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs.

 Amateur career

-Bote attended Erie High School in Erie, Colorado as a freshman and later transferred to Faith Christian Academy in Arvada, Colorado.
+Bote attended Erie High School in Erie, Colorado, as a freshman and later transferred to Faith Christian Academy in Arvada, Colorado.
 As a senior in 2011, Bote led Faith Christian to the 3A Colorado state title in baseball.
 Bote enrolled at Liberty University to play college baseball as a walk-on, but after a semester, transferred to Neosho County Community College in Kansas.
 During his lone collegiate season, he hit .419.